 Safe Shores – The DC Children’s Advocacy Center provides comprehensive and coordinated services for children and families affected by physical and sexual abuse, and witnesses to violence in our Nation’s Capital.
 Safe Shores works with over 1,700 children and families every year to provide the following services:

-Safe Shores’ Family Advocacy program is a family’s first point of contact at Safe Shores and works with children and their non-offending caregivers throughout the continuum of services to help families see and achieve a safe, new start.
-Family Advocacy provides crisis support and advocacy, continued support and follow-up, referrals to community services, and information on crime victims’ rights and programs to assist crime victims.
-Family Advocacy also works with families to provide transitional clothing, meals, financial assistance.
+Safe Shores’ Client Advocacy program is a family’s first point of contact at Safe Shores and works with children and their non-offending caregivers throughout the continuum of services to help families see and achieve a safe, new start.
+Client Advocacy provides crisis support and advocacy, continued support and follow-up, referrals to community services, and information on crime victims’ rights and programs to assist crime victims.
+Client Advocacy also works with families to provide transitional clothing, meals, financial assistance.
 Read more about these services.

 Safe Shores’ Forensic Services team coordinates and conducts neutral, fact-finding, and developmentally sensitive interviews with children affected by abuse and witnesses to violence.
 In partnership with the Multidisciplinary Team agencies, our highly trained forensic team conducts one-on-one interviews with children, while team members watch on closed-circuit television, in order to not overwhelm the child while at the same time gathering as much information for various partners.
 Our goal is to ensure that the voices of children are heard and to prevent the need for a child to tell his or her story more than once.